logjam101/logjam101.github.io/content/Hack The Box/Union.md

 ```

 Someone might ask why didn’t we get a shell as root, since we injected a command with `sudo` at the beginning?
 In this case we broke the command line with `;` and started another one, so since the user who runs it is `www-data`, we got a `www-data` shell.
+## Sudo Permissions Abuse

-But understanding this, we can clearly see that www-data can run iptables as root, and there is a really nice article explaining how we can use it to get root:
+We can clearly see that www-data can run `iptables` as root, and there is a really nice article explaining how we can use it to get root:

 [Shielder - A Journey From `sudo iptables` To Local Privilege Escalation](https://www.shielder.com/blog/2024/09/a-journey-from-sudo-iptables-to-local-privilege-escalation/)